GetTerminus/terminus-oss/DEVELOPMENT.md

       }
 ```

-Then we'll be able to run this command to build all the stories in one storybook:
+Running this command will build all stories in a single storybook:

 ```bash
 nx run ui-storybook:build-allstorybook